XistGG/DiscordGameSample/Plugins/DiscordGame/README.md

 # DiscordGame Plugin

-This plugin is distributed in Xist's [DiscordGameSample](https://github.com/XistGG/DiscordGameSample)
+This plugin is distributed under an MIT license in Xist's [DiscordGameSample](https://github.com/XistGG/DiscordGameSample)

 See that repository for usage information and code updates.